kaicuan/infs4205-p2/README.md

 ```

 ### Database Configuration
 The following configuration is for Windows...
-Different OS may have different ways, but the point is to create a database, and run the file `setup.sql` inside the new database
+Different OS may have different ways, but the point is to create a database, and run the file `setup.sql` inside the new database, and make sure that `setup.sql` has access to `loc-gowalla_edges.txt.gz` and `loc-gowalla_totalCheckins.txt.gz`
 ### 1. Download the dataset
 Download the following files from [SNAP](https://snap.stanford.edu/data/loc-Gowalla.html):
 - `loc-gowalla_edges.txt.gz`